 In the conclusion of this new 2018 Deuter Futura Vario 50 + 10 Pack review, I think it is clear that the pack has been improved in several details.
 Though it looks a bit boxy and rectangular to me but this is not so important, it remains a very reliable and quality tool.
 I have trust in the brand behind this pack and I can fully recommend it, I have been using Deuter packs for more than 15 years already.
 But if you have a chance to buy the previous version with a good price tag, do not think twice, this is a great pack.

 If you still feel you need something different, please visit my pages with packs in the range 35 – 55 liters, and 56 liters plus, all top brands are presented there in detail, so you will find something for y0u.
+For example, if you want something much lighter (and with fewer features) and more affordable, check this Mountainsmith Scream 55 pack.
 In the case of questions and comments please use the comment box below.